vdoukadoukopoulou/birbs/README.md

 pip3 install goprohero
 ```

-> ➜turn GoPro On
+> ➜ turn GoPro On

-> ➜turn on the wifi on your GoPro
+> ➜ turn on the wifi on your GoPro

-> ➜join the camera network
+> ➜ join the camera network

 in the python shell